Boon-Jun/CS3245-HW3/README.txt

 is the ltc.lnc scheme (n.b., not the ranking scheme you were asked to implement) sufficient for retrieving documents from the Reuters-21578 collection?

-Firstly, long queries takes a longer time to proces.
+Firstly, long queries takes a longer time to process.
 Long Documents tends to have a greater diversity of words, and each term within the long document will therefore have a lower score as compared to another term within a short document.
 This means that a shorter document will much more likely to have a higher ranking due to the higher score.